 Taking it all in was Lonnie Bunch, the museum’s director, who had drawn on both his scholarly passion for African American narratives and his experience with bureaucratic wheeling and dealing as head of the Chicago Historical Society to bring the long-dormant concept of a national African American history museum to fruition.
 At the time of the opening, which to Bunch represented the culmination of 13 years of campaigning and compromise, the director proudly described the museum as “a clarion call to remember”—a nexus for vital American stories too little told.

-Now, after a year and change of continual museum operation, Bunch himself is taking a little time to remember.
-On the balance, the past year has been an undeniable success—visitors from all across the nation and the globe have flocked to the museum in droves.
+Bunch himself is taking a little time to remember.
+On the balance, the museum has been an undeniable success—visitors from all across the nation and the globe have flocked to it in droves.
 But that's not to say it has been free of trying moments.
-Late in May, a noose was found on the museum grounds, a vile bit of vandalism that left employees and museumgoers alike understandably shaken.
+Late in May 2017, a noose was found on the museum grounds, a vile bit of vandalism that left employees and museumgoers alike understandably shaken.
 Bunch, for his part, stayed cool and collected.
 “I was disappointed,” he says, “but I wasn't surprised.”

 While this craven act of hatred did not succeed in reaching Bunch’s heart, the solidarity exhibited by his Smithsonian peers on that dark day certainly did.
 Smithsonian staffers from other museums across the National Mall made their way to the African American History Museum en masse, expressing their support for the pioneering museum and those dedicating their lives to it.
 Stepping outside, Bunch was emotionally overcome as he saw dozens of friends and allies approaching from the distance.
 “Here is a gesture that I have never seen in all my years at the Smithsoinian,” Bunch thought.
 “I will never forget how meaningful that gesture was to us.”